hpgrahsl/kryptonite-for-kafka/docs/getting-started.md

 ## Common Prerequisites

-All modules share the same baseline requirements:
+Kryptonite for Kafka modules share the same baseline requirements:

-- **Java 17+** on the host running the module
+- **Java 17+** available on the host running the respective Kryptonite for Kafka module
-- A running **Apache Kafka** cluster reachable from the module's runtime
+- **Key material:** generate keysets either with the purpose-built [Keyset Tool](keyset-tool.md) or embed an existing Tink keyset
-- Cryptographic key material — generate it with the [Keyset Tool](keyset-tool.md) or embed an existing Tink keyset
+- **Apache Kafka:** a running cluster reachable from the module's runtime

 ---

 ## Generating a Keyset

 Every module needs at least one Tink keyset.
-The quickest way is the [Keyset Tool](keyset-tool.md):
+The quickest and most convenient way is to use the [Keyset Tool](keyset-tool.md).
+The following command will generate a single keyset containing one `AES_GCM` key:

 ```bash
 java -jar kryptonite-keyset-tool/target/kryptonite-keyset-tool-0.1.0.jar \
   -a AES_GCM -i my-demo-key -f FULL -p
 ```

-This prints a `FULL`-format keyset (with the `identifier` wrapper expected by all modules) directly to stdout:
+This generates and prints a `FULL`-formatted keyset directly to `stdout`:

 ```json
 {